scverse/scvi-tools/docs/installation.md

 A virtual environment can be created with either `conda` or `venv`.
 We recommend using `conda`.
 We currently support Python 3.9 to 3.11.

-For `conda`, we recommend using the Miniforge distribution, which is generally faster than the official distribution and comes with conda-forge as the default channel (where scvi-tools is hosted).
+For `conda`, we recommend using the [Miniforge](https://github.com/conda-forge/miniforge) distribution, which is generally faster than the official distribution and comes with conda-forge as the default channel (where scvi-tools is hosted).

 ```bash
 conda create -n scvi-env python=3.11  # creates a virtual environment with python 3.11
 conda activate scvi-env  # activates virtual environment
 ```

-Please follow the instructions on the
-[Miniforge repository](https://github.com/conda-forge/miniforge) to install on your platform.

 For `venv`, we recommend using [uv](https://github.com/astral-sh/uv).